Nuneaton: Local

 Nuneaton Town Hall (1934) the headquarters of Nuneaton and Bedworth Borough Council.

 There are two tiers of local government covering Nuneaton: Nuneaton and Bedworth Borough Council as the lower tier, and Warwickshire County Council as the upper tier.
 Nuneaton is an unparished area and so there is no tier of administration below the Borough council.
 Nuneaton and Bedworth council was once solidly controlled by the Labour Party, but has in more recent years become more volatile: It was Labour controlled from its creation in 1974, until the 2008 local elections, when the Conservatives gained control, ending 34 years of Labour rule.
 However, the period of Conservative control was relatively short lived.
 The Labour Party won two seats from the Conservative Party in the 2010 local elections, giving no party overall control of the council (but leaving the Labour Party as the largest grouping).
 In 2012 Labour gained a further 8 seats to regain overall control which they lost again to no overall control in 2018.
 In the May 2021 elections, the Conservatives once more gained a majority; winning ten seats from Labour and one from an independent.
 However, the pendulum swung back again in the May 2024 elections, when Labour again won back control of the council, winning 15 seats.
+In the May 2026 elections, Reform UK became the largest party on the council, winning 15 of the 19 seats up for election.